 Talk to us about Christ Optimizes Victory in Desolation: Prayers for Uncertain Times.

 Christ Optimizes Victory In Desolation.
-Jesus is the best example of winning victory over being rejected by those he loved, being betrayed by one of his disciples, crown of thorns placed upon his head, spat on, whipped until blood was gushing out his side, nails drilled through his hands and feet.
+Jesus is the best example of winning victory over being rejected by those he loved, being betrayed by one of his disciples, crown of thorns placed upon his head, spat on, whipped until blood was gushing out his side, nailed placed in his hands and feet.
 All of this happened, and He didn’t say a mumbling word.
 Jesus made the best or effective use (Optimizes) of his victory by staying on the cross, being buried, and rising from the grave.
 Jesus did this just so you and I could have life and that more abundantly.

 The blessing is my ability to optimize the same victory of Christ Victory during times of the uncertainty of COVID-19 or any other difficulty.